 You usually get more bang for your buck when using CBD oil.
-It’s also easier to adjust the dose based on your dog’s exact body weight and needs.
+It’s also easier to adjust the amount based on your dog’s exact body weight and needs.

 Furthermore, CBD oil is very versatile.
-It can be mixed with a meaty meal or added to an oily fish or gravy.
-With CBD treats, there’s a chance that your dog won’t like them and will turn its nose up every time you offer one.
+It’s best when taken on a full stomach or around mealtime.
+With CBD soft chews, there’s a chance that your dog won’t like them and will turn its nose up every time you offer one.

 If that happens, you may find yourself trying to sneak CBD treats into slices of bacon or cheese.
 If you’ve ever had to give your dog antibiotics or painkillers, you’ll know just how frustrating that can be.